advika30/advika30/README.md

 ### 🏆 Achievements
 <p align="center">
-- 🏆 Winner of Best Project of the Year by Alumni Association, RIT
+- 🏆 Winner of Best Project of the Year by Alumni Association, RIT <br>
-- 🥇 Finalist at JPMorgan Chase Code for Good 2024 (Top 100 globally)
+- 🥇 Finalist at JPMorgan Chase Code for Good 2024 (Top 100 globally) <br>
-- 🥈 Finalist at Technova Hackathon 2024 (Top 7 out of 150 teams)
+- 🥈 Finalist at Technova Hackathon 2024 (Top 7 out of 150 teams) <br>
 - 📢 Secretary at IEEE SIGHT MSRIT
 </p>
 ---